Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 Feature flags can be used to quickly disable a feature as needed, minimizing the impact on both users and the organization deploying the feature.

 To implement kill switches, a good general practice is to wrap your flaky feature in an inverted feature flag.
 Your application should assume that the feature is working as expected as long as the feature flag is disabled.
-When you disable a flag by default, your application will still have the feature enabled, even if it can’t fetch the latest version of the feature flag.
+When you disable a flag by default, your application will still have the feature enabled.
+This is in case it can’t fetch the latest version of the feature flag.
 If you detect any problems with the integration, you can then easily turn on the kill switch, which will then turn off the feature.

 ### Rollbacks